dakoo/dakoo.github.io/about/index.md

 </section><!-- /#table-of-contents -->

-Experienced software architect and technical lead at Samsung R&D center, specialized in distributed systems and software engineering practices.
+Experienced software architect and technical lead at Samsung R&D center, specialized in distributed systems, multimedia and software engineering practices.

 # Knowledge and skills #